-Sonoro Quartet was founded in 2019 by four promising and talented musicians: violinists Mona Verhas and Jeroen De Beer, violist Séamus Hickey and cellist Paul Heyman.
-Despite the fact that they are a relatively young ensemble, they are already known for their virtuosity and energetic playing, balanced by their yet mature musicality.
+Sonoro Quartet was founded in 2019 in Belgium by violinists Mona Verhas and Jeroen De Beerr, violist Séamus Hickey and cellist Paul Heyman.
+Despite the fact that they are a relatively young ensemble, they already made a name for themselves playing on national and international stages.

 Who is MonaVerhas

 Mona Verhas (1997) studied with Erik Sluys at the Music Anderlecht, with Prof, Alissa Margulis at the Royal Conservatory of Antwerp and is currently studying at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main with Prof. Erik Schumann

 Mona attended masterclasses with a.o.
 Midori Goto, Pavel Vernikov, Dora Schwarzberg,Renaud Capucon, Jan Talich, Philippe Graffin,Julia Fischer, Barnabas Kelemen, Miriam Fried and Marc Danel.

 Mona was twice First Laureate at the 'Soloist Competition Youth and Music' Antwerp; won the First Prize at 'The International Soloist Competition' Cièza, Second Prize at the 'International Knopf Competition' Düsseldorf, First Prize and the Public Prize at the 'Rotary Breughel Competition' Brussels, First Prize at the 'Belfius Classics Competition' Brussels and finalist at the 'International Ysaÿe Competition', Liège.